stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

     * Accuracy rate of 83% between the predicted anomaly and the actual one
     * False negative rate of 35% between the predicted anomaly and the actual one
     * Recall rate of 65% between the predicted anomaly and the actual one
 * **Metrics measurment**
+  * The top under-performing slice of each feature (Leaf ID)
-  Comparison of False Negative rates and recall after implementation to baselines' False Negative rates and recall over the test set.
+  * The F2 score of each feature after implementation to baselines' prediction anomaly rate versus the actual anomaly rate.
+  * The F2 improvement rate after removing the top under-performed slice
+  * The precision of each feature
+  * The recall of each feature
+  * The size of the "problematic" slice for each feature (Number of measurements)

 ## Plan
 * Phase 1: Dataset exploration